agrawaldinabandhu/agrawaldinabandhu/README.md

 ## 📂 Featured Projects

-- 🎓 **Scholarship Portal** – Full-stack app for students to apply and manage scholarships
+- 🎓 **Scholarship Portal** – A full-stack platform for students to apply and manage scholarships seamlessly
-- 📷 **Automated Attendance System** – QR-based system with dynamic, secure code generation
+- 📷 **Automated Attendance System** – Secure QR-based attendance system with dynamic code generation
-- 💼 **Job Portal** – Connecting students with companies for internships and jobs
+- 💼 **Job Portal** – Bridging students and companies through a structured job application system
-- 🏨 **Hostel Management System** – Online portal for room allocation and request tracking
+- 🏨 **Hostel Management System** – Online hostel allocation and grievance tracking platform

 ---

 ## 🔭 Currently Working On

-- 🛠 Building cloud-native apps with AWS & Docker
+- ⚙️ Building scalable cloud-native applications using AWS and Docker
-- 🤖 Integrating AI/ML into full-stack applications
+- 🤖 Exploring AI/ML integrations in full-stack apps
-- 📚 Preparing for software development internships
+- 📦 Automating infrastructure with DevOps tools and CI/CD pipelines
-- 🧪 Exploring DevOps pipelines and automation workflows
+- 🎯 Preparing for roles in software development and cloud engineering

 ---